bhdirect-ebooks/dev-docs/source/process/index.md

 4. Rename the decompressed directory to the ISBN

 ## Step 2: Pull Metadata from Firebrand
-1. Find the ISBN of the title
+1. Find the ISBN of the title (usually in JIRA or wherever the title was assigned to you).
 2. Use the [firebrand-fetch script](https://github.com/EPUBknowledge/firebrand-fetch) to create content.opf
 3. Review the [opf metadata style guide](https://EPUBknowledge.com/docs/opf-metadata) and ensure compliance